engineering87/engineering87/README.md

 ## 👤 About

-I am an Executive Program Manager in the Welfare Public Administration domain, accountable for outcomes, budget, and delivery across a modernization portfolio.
+I am an Executive Program Manager in public sector digital transformation, accountable for outcomes, budget, and delivery across a modernization portfolio.
-I coordinate multiple streams and cross-functional teams, guiding Program Managers, Solution Architects, and engineering teams, and I own the technical strategy for the domain: standards, solution directions, and reference architectures for the replacement of large-scale legacy systems.
+I coordinate multiple streams and cross-functional teams, guiding Program Managers, Solution Architects, and engineering teams, and I own the technical strategy for my area: standards, solution directions, and reference architectures for the replacement of large-scale legacy systems.
 That remit includes the strategy for AI adoption in software development, from the practices engineering teams follow to the governance around them.